alloystorm/dvvr/README.md

 * Easy adjustable lighting & environment control
 * Life-like motions, such as blinking, breathing and [eye contact](pages/blog/eyecontact.md)

-Please note that this is not an opensource project, the content within this repository is just documentation.
+Please note that this is not opensource, the content within this repository is just documentation.

 ## Availability
 * Windows Desktop